 Since 2017, the spread of the Battle Royale genre has begun.
 At the end of 2019, PUBG mobile, the creation of Tencent, broke records with 400 million players, with an average daily value of 50 million.
 This is the most popular genre of 2020, but among the 50 million there are players using not only mobile phones but also PCs with consoles.

 The essence of the battle royale genre is that the user fights against 99% of the players on a huge map with resources, including weapons, armor and ammunition.

 The game seems simple, but giant maps, an abundance of combinations of weapons and armor noticeably distinguish the genre, especially when compared to traditional first-person shooters like Call of Duty.
 The player has access to a huge playground with limitless tactical possibilities.
-The only way to stay at the top is by properly allocating resources.
+The only way to stay on top is to properly allocate resources.

 Fortnite is a popular mobile battle royale game.
-The creators of this game managed to interest users not only with the artistic style and clear images, but also with a system that allows you to create towers, barriers, defensive walls and other objects right on the battlefield.
+The creators of this game have managed to interest users not only with the artistic style and clear images but also with a system that allows you to create towers, barriers, defensive walls and other objects right on the battlefield.